Eva Clarke

-Eva Olga Clarke BEM (née Nathanová; born 29 April 1945) is a British-Czech Holocaust survivor and former college administrator known for her birth at Mauthausen concentration camp.
-She is a speaker for the Holocaust Educational Trust.
+Eva Olga Clarke BEM (née Nathanová; born 29 April 1945) is a British Holocaust survivor and former college administrator known for her birth at Mauthausen concentration camp.
+Born to Czech-Jewish mother Anka Bergman, she is a speaker for the Holocaust Educational Trust.
 Clarke combats modern day instances of racism and prejudice through sharing her family's experiences in the Holocaust.